its-edalo/slay-the-jokers/docs/known-issues.md

 ## Mods

 - Modded card descriptions are not formatted or colored
-- Some Cryptid cards are not shown correctly (or at all)
+- Some Cryptid card titles are not shown correctly

 ## Codebase